Anyway, Anyhow, Anywhere: Release

 "Anyway, Anyhow, Anywhere" was released on 21 May 1965.
 The release coincided with an appearance on Ready Steady Go! by the group, in which they perform this and "Shout and Shimmy".
 "Anyway, Anyhow, Anywhere" fitted the mood of Ready Steady Go! so well that the show adapted it as their intro for a while.
-In the US, the feedback present in the recording startled Decca Records, who believed they'd received a faulty tape of the song.
-The song was released on 5 June 1965 in the US.
+In the USA, the feedback present in the recording startled Decca Records, who believed they'd received a faulty tape of the song.
+The song was released on 5 June 1965 in the USA.

 The single became the Who's second top-ten single after "I Can't Explain", reaching number ten on the UK Singles Chart.
 It remained in the top forty for eleven weeks, with six weeks in the top twenty, and one in the top ten.
 It also became a top forty single in France, reaching number thirty-eight, but it failed to match the success that "I Can't Explain" had in the US: whereas that was a top-hundred hit (peaking at 93), "Anyway, Anyhow, Anywhere" failed to chart on the Billboard Hot 100.
 It sold approximately eighty-eight thousand copies in the UK.

 Cash Box felt that the "middle instrumental section is a wow."

 The song was rarely played live for most of the Who's career past 1965, but since 1999 has become a staple for their live shows; it appears on the album Live at the Royal Albert Hall.
 It can also be found on BBC Sessions and The Kids Are Alright.

 B-sides

 When first released in the UK, "Anyway, Anyhow, Anywhere" featured the B-side "Daddy Rolling Stone", a cover of blues-singer Otis Blackwell's debut B-side from 1953.
-Upon release in the US on 5 June 1965, it was replaced by a cover of the Garnet Mimms ballad "Anytime You Want Me".
+Upon release in the USA on 5 June 1965, it was replaced by a cover of the Garnet Mimms ballad "Anytime You Want Me".
 Both songs were included on the 2002 reissue of My Generation.